ghosert/VimProject/note-taking/zybuluo-improvement.md

 - [ ] Upgrade new softwares based on docs on my local Ubuntu 20.04 and make sure https://locahost/ is able to start and reduce the deploy.py in my git repo for productproject
 - [ ] Upgrade python2 to python3 and other libs like SQLAlchemy and Pyramid.
 - [ ] When updating the version of NW.js make sure it works in offline mode, this issue is reported here: https://github.com/nwjs/nw.js/issues/3361
+- [x] Move productproject from bitbucket to github
+- [x] Retire ~/docker/ubuntu_install_guide.sh
+- [x] Retire ~/productproject/SETUP.markdown
+- [x] dockerize the entirement runtime env to docker based on Ubuntu 22.04, handle [[#Fix Plan for Zybuluo]] below and unify them in a single doc somewhere.
 - [x] git clone again productproject from github in production.
-- [x] dockerize the entirement runtime env to docker based on Ubuntu 22.04, handle [[#Fix Plan for Zybuluo]] below and unify them in a single doc somewhere.
-- [x] Retire ~/productproject/SETUP.markdown
-- [x] Retire ~/docker/ubuntu_install_guide.sh
-- [x] Move productproject from bitbucket to github
+- [x] not allowing qiniu referer empty blocks the traffic to download installation files, but it also makess pictures blocked in downloaded pdf, resolve this by introduce client.zybuluo.com which does not allow empty referer anymore.

 ## Fix Plan for Zybuluo